-Todd Smith, Principal Planner, Sacramento County, will discuss the status of the County’s Community-wide Climate Action Plan.
+Todd Smith, Principal Planner, Sacramento County, discussed the status of the County’s Community-wide Climate Action Plan.
 This month, the County’s Stakeholder Committee heard a presentation on an early draft.

 On September 25, 2020, the Environmental Council of Sacramento submitted comments to Sacramento County in response to their request for community input for forming our County’s long-awaited Climate Action Plan.